bvrtekk/odin-recipes/README.md

 # odin-recipes
-Project of a recipes website in HTML
+Project of a recipes website in HTML & CSS